justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-new-shipping-engine/README.md

 ```

 > This method returns a text label used for shipping options.
 See the implementation in [J6X8CommerceShippingEngine.java](./liferay-j6x8.zip/j6x8-impl/src/main/java/com/acme/j6x8/internal/commerce/model/J6X8CommerceShippingEngine.java) for a reference in retrieving the description with a language key.
+>
+> See [Localizing Your Application](https://help.liferay.com/hc/en-us/articles/360018168251-Localizing-Your-Application) for more information.

 ```java
 public List<CommerceShippingOption> getCommerceShippingOptions(